 But have you ever took into consideration your furnace efficiency rating?
 Are you sure what it means?

 Midway Services is here to help clear up any confusion with what the furnace efficiency rating is and the effects is can have on your home and your budget.

-The furnace efficiency rating helps establish how much energy will be needed to heat your home and, essentially, how much it will cost you.
-Essentially, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.
+The furnace efficiency rating helps determine how much energy will be needed to heat your home and, essentially, how much it will cost you.
+Essentially, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.

 Remember that this rating does not include the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in every home is different – some high quality, some lower, so the AFUE rating does not consider this in their rating.
-If you worry that your heating equipment or duct system is not energy efficient, give Midway Services a call today and we will come out for a free in-home analysis and help you discover how much more energy and money you could be saving each month.
+The duct work in every home is different – some good quality, some poorer, so the AFUE rating does not consider this in their rating.
+If you worry that your heating equipment or duct system is not energy efficient, give Midway Services a call today and we will come out for a free in-home analysis and help you discover how much more energy and money you could possibly save each month.